-Over the past several years the residents of Manorville, south of the former Navy/Grumman facility have expressed concerns about PFAS contamination in private wells, impacting the safety of their drinking water.
+Over the past several years the residents of Manorville and Calverton have expressed concerns about PFAS contamination in private wells, impacting the safety of their drinking water.
 Their concern was that the groundwater contamination spread from a 6,000 acre parcel in Calverton where Grumman once fueled and tested U.S. Navy jets, moved through the aquifer and impacted their private wells.
 Analysis by The Suffolk County Department of Health Services beginning in 2017, revealed the presence of PFOS and PFOA chemicals in 18 of the 112 residential wells south of the Grumman site.
 Stepping in to address this troubling situation, officials from the Suffolk County Water Authority, Town of Brookhaven, Town of Riverhead, and the Suffolk County Department of Health Services held community meetings to update the residents on the critical projects set to combat this issue.
 The Town of Riverhead and the SCWA also formed a pact to oversee the extension of water main to the area of Manorville.

 Local, State and Federal Grant funds were secured to initiate projects in both the Town of Brookhaven and the Town of Riverhead.
-Riverhead received over \$7.3 million in state and federal funds.
-SCWA received \$6.8 million in grant funding for the Town of Brookhaven side of the project.
-As part of a policy SCWA also provided 75 feet of water main without any charges to new customers in the Riverhead portion of the project.
-Additionally, \$1.3 million was contributed by Suffolk County to cover funding gaps and help cover the cost of water service.
+Riverhead was awarded \$8.7 million in state and federal funds.
+SCWA will also provided a \$1.3 million credit to cover the first 75 feet of water main for each home without any charges to new customers in the Riverhead portion of the project.
+SCWA will receive \$7.1 million in funding for the Town of Brookhaven side of the project.
+In neighboring Calverton, SCWA was awarded \$8.5 million to connect more than 100 homes impacted by PFAS.